 In our Click Love Grow Community we chat about lenses a lot…what’s in our camera bag, which ones we love, and the lenses we lust after!
-My absolute favourite, is the Canon 135mm f2 L series lens.
+My absolute favourite is the Canon 135mm f2 L series lens.

-In reality I have three lenses that I rely on most…the Canon 50mm f/1.2L which is simply beautiful, and a practical focal length.
+In reality, I have three lenses that I rely on the most…the Canon 50mm f/1.2L, which is simply beautiful and a practical focal length.
 The quality of this lens is sublime!
-The second lens is a Canon 24-70 f/2.8L I series, which I’ve owned for around 9 years.
+The second lens is a Canon 24-70 f/2.8L series, which I’ve owned for around 9 years.
 This lens is wonderful for travel and day trips because it gives me a wide aperture and the versatility of a zoom.
-And that brings me to my beloved Canon 135mm f/2 L series.

-Sure it’s focal length isn’t as practical for everyday shots… it’s too long to use indoors for portraits or lifestyle imagery, and it’s a big beast of lens in size.
+Sure, its focal length isn’t as practical for everyday shots!
+It’s too long to use indoors for portraits or lifestyle imagery, and it’s a big beast of lens in size.
 But…I just can’t get past the images it lets me create!

-Over the weekend I took my delightfully willing children (ha!
+Over the weekend, I took my delightfully willing children (ha!
 This is a lie, I bribed them with chocolate) to a nearby park for some photos.

 This distance also means I can use much wider apertures, resulting in really gorgeous backgrounds.

 6. Using The Canon 135mm f2 As a Macro Lens

 I know, the Canon 135mm f2 is not a macro lens.
 It doesn’t allow me to focus really close to itty bitty subjects.
 But I do still have fun creating beautiful flower shots with this lens.